sujitha-crypto/AICHATBOT/README.md

 6. Create a new pull request.

 Please make sure that your code adheres to the existing style guidelines and includes tests where applicable.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-### Customizations
-Make sure to replace placeholders like `your-username` in the repository URL with your actual GitHub username.
-You can also adjust sections like the "Technologies Used" or "Features" based on your actual implementation.

-Let me know if you'd like more specific sections added!